 It was a simple idea: You gathered up the choices and the factors that influence your decision.
 Then you quantified how important each factor was, and how each choice rated with regard to each factor.
 Then the program calculated a weighted sum for each choice and rendered a decision.

 I wrote it first as an overly complicated spreadsheet and then as a command-line Perl program.
-Later, I wrote it as a simple web application (linked here).
+Later, I wrote it as a simple web application.
+Recently, I created a new On-Line Decision Maker.
 But lately, I’ve been itching to create a physical manifestation of the Decision-Maker.

 I picture something maybe like the crazy computer console in Brazil.
 Or perhaps something that looks a bit like an Enigma machine, with dials and lights and an old monochrome screen or nixie tubes or something for output.